 - Tell your doctor about any medications, vitamins or supplements you're taking.
 Some substances could interfere with the surgery.

 - Stop taking aspirin or other blood-thinning medication.
 A week or longer before your surgery, avoid medications that can increase your risk of excessive bleeding.
-These include aspirin, ibuprofen (Advil, Motrin, others) and other pain relievers, and blood-thinning medications (anticoagulants), such as warfarin (Coumadin).
+These include aspirin, ibuprofen (Advil, Motrin IB, others) and other pain relievers, and blood-thinning medications (anticoagulants), such as warfarin (Coumadin).

 - Don't eat or drink 8 to 12 hours before surgery.
 You'll receive specific instructions from your health care team.